DavideLigari/disease-prediction/documents/workflow.md

 larger, cooler:    https://www.kaggle.com/datasets/dhivyeshrk/diseases-and-symptoms-dataset?select=Final_Augmented_dataset_Diseases_and_Symptoms.csv

 ### 2b.
-Preliminary Analysis
-- Data cleaning:
+Data cleaning
 - Check number of distinct values
 - Check Missing Values
 - Switch to One Hot Encoding
-- Symptoms distribution for each disease

 ## 3. Network analysis
 Decide the network structure (e.g. bipartite, weighted...).
 Define useful metrics, test their statistical significance and analyze their results.
-Retrieve communities.
+Identify different communities through clustering algorithms.

 ### 3a.
 Structure:

 1. Bipartite network with 2 type of nodes (symptoms and disease)
 2. Non-weighted links (either 0 or 1 in the adjacency matrix)
 3. Structure investigation
+4. Unipartite projections

 ### 3b.
+General network metrics

+1. **Degree distribution**
+  P(k) = N(degree == k)/N
+   Plot for symptoms and for diseases in log scale P(k) versus k.

+2. **Clustering coefficient**
+Interpretation for disease nodes: it could reflect whether certain symptoms tend to co-occur within multiple diseases.

+3. **Betweenness centrality**
+A symptom node with high betweenness centrality indicates that it is frequently associated with a variety of diseases.
+High betweenness symptom nodes act as bridges connecting different diseases in the network.

+### 3c.
 Node importance metrics:

-#### For Symptoms:

 1. **S1**: Symptom Occurrence.
 It's the degree of each symptom `s`.
 Computed as \[ \sum_{d} \text{nonzeroAdj}(s, d) \].

 2. **S2**: Symptom Commonality: Measures if a symptom is present in diseases which are affected by many other symptoms or in disease which are affected by only few symptoms.

-#### For Diseases:

-1. **D1**: Disease Occurrence.
+3. **D1**: Disease Occurrence.
 It's the degree of each disease `d`.
 Computed as \[ \sum_{s} \text{nonzeroAdj}(s, d) \].

-2. **D2**: Disease Commonality: Measures if a disease presents symptoms which affect many other diseases or symptoms which affect only few diseases.
+4. **D2**: Disease Commonality: Measures if a disease presents symptoms which affect many other diseases or symptoms which affect only few diseases.

-### 3c.
-General metrics
-1. **Clustering coefficient**
-Interpretation for disease nodes: it could reflect whether certain symptoms tend to co-occur within multiple diseases.

-2. **Betweenness centrality**
-A symptom node with high betweenness centrality indicates that it is frequently associated with a variety of diseases.
-High betweenness symptom nodes act as bridges connecting different diseases in the network.
+#### Statistical Significance:

+1. Create a configuration model to use as a null model.
+The configuration model is a random network that preserves the number of nodes, links, and the degree of each node (eg link swapping).
+2. Compute the z-score of the S2 and D2 metrics to determine which observed structural properties are not simply explained by the constraint specifying the null model itself.

 ### 3d.
-Analyze metrics

-- Plot degree distribution
-  P(k) = N(degree == k)/N
-   Plot for symptoms and for diseases in log scale P(k) versus k.

-- Analyze correlation between degrees and strengths (S1 - S1 | D1 - D1) --> Beta coefficient
-- Analyze correlation of weights of two nodes and their degrees --> Theta coefficient

-- Clustering coefficient comparison (weighted vs unweighted)

-- Power Law distribution (Log-Log)
-- Z-score

-#### - Statistical Significance

-Create a null model: use a configuration model, which is a random network that preserves the number of nodes, links, and the degree of each node (eg link swapping)
-Compute the z-score of the S2 and D2 metrics.

-### 3e.
 Community Detection
 1) transform the adjacency matrix into a co-occurrence matrix disease-disease
 2) clustering algorithm
 3) check results using a modularity measure